 DOSBox was written for games, not applications, and in many causes may cause serious problems when used to run applications.
 For example, the developers report that it includes intentional bugs that make it inaccurate and potentially dangerous if used to run (for example) applications that control a power plant.

 The developers of DOSBox, however, did such a good job of writing DOSBox that it remains the best solution for running non-critical DOS-based applications anyway.
-It is certainly accurate enough for word-processing, but I have no way of knowing if it's accurate enough for databases and other programs that rely on complex complications.
+It is certainly accurate enough for word-processing, but I have no way of knowing if it's accurate enough for databases and other programs that rely on complex calculations.

 I have prepared two versions of this project, one for Windows, one for OS X. Please let me know of any problems with these builds on the feedback page.